1810s Atlantic hurricane seasons: 1810 Atlantic hurricane season

+Tropical Storm One

-I. On July 30 and July 31, this tropical storm affected Jamaica.
+On July 30 and July 31, this tropical storm affected Jamaica.

-II.
+Hurricane Two

 On August 12 a hurricane hit Trinidad, causing heavy damage.
 The system apparently moved to Jamaica by the 15th.

-III.
+Tropical Storm Three

 A tropical storm hit near Charleston, South Carolina between September 11 and September 13, causing minor damage.

+Hurricane Four

-IV.
-A tropical cyclone strikes eastern Cuba on September 28.
+A hurricane strikes eastern Cuba on September 28.

+Hurricane Five

-V. The "Salty Storm" strikes Cuba on October 24 and 25th before continuing onward into the southwest Atlantic.
+The "Salty Storm" strikes Cuba on October 24 and 25th before continuing onward into the southwest Atlantic.
 The pressure at Havana falls to 29.35 in Hg (994 hPa).

 1811 Atlantic hurricane season

+Hurricane One

-I. Macapá, a city in Brazil on the mouth of the Amazon River, on June 7, 1811, saw an intense hurricane with damage to the city being minor as a localized weather event kept the damage to Portuguese military installations.
+Macapá, a city in Brazil on the mouth of the Amazon River, on June 7, 1811, saw an intense hurricane with damage to the city being minor as a localized weather event kept the damage to Portuguese military installations.

+Hurricane Two

-II.
-A minor hurricane that struck Cuba continued onward to Charleston, South Carolina on September 10, causing many deaths, tornadoes, and crop damage as it moved across the state.
+A minimal hurricane that struck Cuba continued onward to Charleston, South Carolina on September 10, causing many deaths, tornadoes, and crop damage as it moved across the state.

-III.
+Hurricane Three

 On October 4 a major hurricane hit near St. Augustine, Florida.
 Many homes were destroyed, and 35 people drowned in the sinking of a U.S. gunboat.

-IV.
+Hurricane Four

 On October 11 a hurricane strikes Pensacola, Florida and Fort Stoddard, Alabama.

+Hurricane Five

-V. A hurricane moved through the western Caribbean west of Jamaica to Cuba between October 20 and October 25.
-On October 26 a Spanish ship is lost at Elliot Key from a hurricane.
+A hurricane moved through the western Caribbean west of Jamaica to Cuba between October 20 and October 25.
+On October 26, a Spanish ship is lost at Elliot Key from a hurricane.

 1812 Atlantic hurricane season

+Tropical Storm One

-I. Between June 5 and June 11, a tropical storm moved through the northwest Caribbean Sea.
+Between June 5 and June 11, a tropical storm moved through the northwest Caribbean Sea.

+Tropical Storm Two

-II.
-A tropical cyclone struck Puerto Rico on July 23.
+A tropical storm struck Puerto Rico on July 23.

-III.
+Tropical Storm Three

 On August 8, a tropical storm moved into South Carolina.

+Hurricane Four

-Great Louisiana hurricane
+The Great Louisiana hurricane of 1812

-IV.
-A tropical cyclone was sighted east of Jamaica on August 14.
+A tropical storm was sighted east of Jamaica on August 14.
 By August 19, it struck southeast Louisiana as a major hurricane after raking the Caribbean Islands.
 It passed just to the west of New Orleans, almost destroying the levee north of town.
 The hurricane caused severe flooding, damaged 53 boats, caused $6,000,000 in damage, and 100 deaths.
 The British fleet in the War of 1812 was disrupted.

+Hurricane Five

-V. There is record of another hurricane affecting Puerto Rico on August 21.
+There is record of another hurricane affecting Puerto Rico on August 21.

-VI.
+Hurricane Six

+A hurricane impacted northeast coastal Florida and lower coastal Georgia on October 1.
+The storm was apparently either stationary for a few days, or performed a loop at sea, as hurricane conditions were reported again on October 5 in the same general areas.

+Hurricane Seven

 Later in the season, a hurricane hit Jamaica on October 12, affecting the island into the 14th.
 It continued northwestward and struck Grand Cayman shortly afterwards.
 Later that day, the hurricane hit Cuba before moving into the southwest Atlantic east of Bermuda by October 17.
 It destroyed 500 houses and many ships.